 From timelines we jump on to visually representing information on maps.
 GeoCommons GeoCommons is a free online mapping application and a public community that can help you to find, use and share geographic data and maps.
 You can create rich interactive visualizations to put everything on a map and thus seek answers using traditional mapping tools.
 No experience required.

 In contrast to other GIS tools, GeoCommons is relatively easy to use.
 The whole process is a bit too detailed to recreate here, but making a map is quick and easy from a choice of base maps.
-A detailed user manual helps.
-Or choose to take the Happy Path (this is a faster path to creating a GeoCommons map).

 You can download a KML file of your saved map or any other map in GeoCommons.
 KML files can be used with 3D visualization options like Google Earth.